Read This First

 Prompt 2: To confirm, decisions to act are not evidence.
 Therefore, any decision to act should not affect the probabilistic assessment that led to the decision to act.
 Correct?

-At this stage, the gain is not memorizing the conclusion but learning to think with Decision-Making and Probability Assessments, Confirmation Bias, and Post-Decision Rationalization or Choice-Supportive Bias.
+Treat Decision-Making and Probability Assessments, Confirmation Bias, and Post-Decision Rationalization or Choice-Supportive Bias as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Reasoned Probabilities and Decisions tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.